Who doesn’t love road trips?

 This brief and straightforward two-to-three-minute podcast is great for all types of listeners.

 It’s perfect because it answers seemingly simple everyday questions anyone would ask.
-The talented host, Andrea Parrish, comes up with very interesting comments and facts you would or wouldn’t have even thought of.
+The talented host, Andrea Parrish, comes up with very interesting comments and facts you wouldn’t have thought of.

-There would be topics like “stupid jokes” and then she starts talking about how groaning at “Dad jokes” is about as satisfying as a good laugh.
-Wow, I hadn’t thought of it that way before, but it’s true.
+There’d be topics like “stupid jokes” and then she starts talking about how groaning at “Dad jokes” is about as satisfying as a good laugh.
+Wow, I hadn’t thought of it that way but it’s true.

 There are over 500 different episodes and topics to choose from and you could easily skim through 10 episodes in less than an hour.
 Nice.